PacktWorkshops/The-TypeScript-Workshop/Chapter12/Exercise06/README.md

-# The TypeScript Workshop - Activity 12.01
+# The TypeScript Workshop - Exercise 12.06

 1. Install dependencies with `npm i`.
 2. Edit `app.ts`, `db.ts`, and `router.ts` and implement the logic.